Our Verdict

 Traction

-The Cloud 6 impressed me the most on tile and concrete.
-The rubber outsole is grippy on slick tile, even when slightly wet, and we had absolutely no trouble on concrete.
 Gravel paths were somewhat of a love-hate relationship.
-While the On Cloud 5 had trouble with small pebbles getting stuck in the pod-like design, I now struggle with larger rocks getting lodged right in the middle of the shoe.
-Small pebbles aren't as much of an issue as the new design has slightly smaller pods, but I was fairly annoyed with needing to dig out large rocks.
+While the On Cloud 5 had trouble with small pebbles getting stuck in the pod-like design, the Cloud 6 struggles with larger rocks getting lodged right in the middle of the shoe.
+Small pebbles aren't as much of an issue, but digging out large rocks from between the pods is just as annoying.

 Weight